github/docs/content/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/streaming-the-audit-log-for-your-enterprise.md

 1. Under "Authentication", click **Access keys**.{% endif %}
 1. Configure the stream settings.

+{% ifversion ghec %}
+    - Under "Region", select the bucket's region.
+For example, `us-east-1`; an option for Auto Discovery is also available.{% endif %}
     - Under "Bucket", type the name of the bucket you want to stream to.
 For example, `auditlog-streaming-test`.
     - Under "Access Key ID", type your access key ID.
 For example, `ABCAIOSFODNN7EXAMPLE1`.
     - Under "Secret Key", type your secret key.
 For example, `aBcJalrXUtnWXYZ/A1MDENG/zPxRfiCYEXAMPLEKEY`.
 {% data reusables.audit_log.streaming-check-s3-endpoint %}
 {% data reusables.enterprise.verify-audit-log-streaming-endpoint %}